jigpu/linuxwacom-wiki-archive/wiki/Xorg.conf.d.md

 "complicated" case we will use the Bamboo P&T in the example.
 Identify each input tool's "device name" in [xinput list](xinput "wikilink").
-Since there are two devices to match, rather than using the standard USB match line, we'll use the *root* name for each Master and dependent device.
+Since there are two devices to match, rather than using the standard USB match line, we'll use the *root* name for each parent and dependent device.
 In the Bamboo P & T case the *root* "device names" include *Pen* or *Finger*.